wizyoung/YOLOv3_TensorFlow/README.md

 total_loss: 0.210, loss_xy: 0.010, loss_wh: 0.025, loss_conf: 0.125, loss_class: 0.050
 ```

-### 8. Other skills
+### 8. Other tricks

 There are many skills you can try during training:

 (1) Data augmentation: You can implement your data augmentation like color jittering under `data_augmentation` method in `./utils/data_utils.py`.

+(2) Mixed up and label smoothing like what [Gluon-CV](https://github.com/dmlc/gluon-cv/tree/master/scripts/detection/yolo) does.

+(3) Normalizations like L2 norm.

-(2) Mutil-scale training: You can change the input image scales (i.e. different input resolutions) periodically like the author does in the original paper.
+(4) Mutil-scale training: You can change the input image scales (i.e. different input resolutions) periodically like the author does in the original paper.

 -------